isiakpereaghogho/biodiversity_in_national_park/README.md

 Species spotted the most at each park?

-For each park, I found the species with the maximum total observations and saved the result as park_top_species.csv.
+For each park, I found the species with the maximum total observations.

 **FURTHER RESEARCH AND RECOMMENDATION**